Programs & Initiatives

 No, the children you’ll meet in our Photo Gallery are children who are seeking adoption or other permanent connections.
 There are additional children seeking families who have some restrictions around recruitment and whose photos can not be displayed.
 If you would like more information regarding any of the children waiting for families, please contact our Adoption & Permanency team.

-How much does it cost to adopt an older child?
+How much does it cost to adopt or become a guardian of a child?

-There is no fee to adopt a child in state care through Adoption Rhode Island.
+There is no fee to adopt or become a legal guardian a child in state care through Adoption Rhode Island.

 .

-What kind of income must an adoptive parent have?
+What kind of income must a prospective parent have?

 No, you do not need to own a home.
 You will however, need to have at least two bedrooms in your home.